European shares jump as coronavirus deaths slow

 The STOXX 600 index has lost more than $3 trillion in market value since February as the slump in economic activity brought many sectors to the verge of collapse, forcing companies to suspend dividends and share buyback to shore up cash.

-British aero-engine maker Rolls-Royce (RR.L) scrapped its final dividend on Monday, but its shares jumped 5% after it said it had secured an additional 1.5 billion pounds ($1.8 billion) in reserves to maneuver a potential prolonged downturn.
+British aero-engine maker Rolls-Royce scrapped its final dividend on Monday, but its shares jumped 5% after it said it had secured an additional 1.5 billion pounds ($1.8 billion) in reserves to manoeuvre a potential prolonged downturn.
+(Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Arun Koyyur)